-- Best interest determination A student in foster care is entitled to enroll or remain in the school of origin unless a determination is made that it is not in such child's best interest to attend the school of origin, which decision shall be based on all factors relating to the child's best interest, including consideration of the appropriateness of the current educational setting and the proximity to the school in which the child is enrolled at the time of placement.
-20 U.S.C. § 6311(g)(1)(E)(i). - Streamlined transitions When a determination is made that it is not in such child's best interest to remain in the school of origin, the child is immediately enrolled in a new school, even if the child is unable to produce records normally required for enrollment.
+• Best interest determination - A child in foster care is entitled to enroll or remain in their school of origin unless a determination is made that it is not in the child's best interest to attend the school of origin.
+The decision must be based on all factors relating to the child's best interest, including consideration of the appropriateness of the current educational setting and the proximity to the school in which the child is enrolled at the time of placement.
+20 U.S.C. § 6311(g)(1)(E)(i).
+The school of origin is the school in which a child is enrolled at the time of placement in foster care.
+If a child's foster care placement changes, the school of origin is then considered the school in which the child is enrolled at the time of the placement change.
+For further detail, please see ESSA Foster Care Preliminary Implementation Q&A (2017).

+- Streamlined transitions When a determination is made that it is not in the child's best interest to remain in the school of origin, the child is immediately enrolled in a new school, even if the child is unable to produce records normally required for enrollment.
 20 U.S.C. § 6311(g)(1)(E)(ii).
-The enrolling school shall immediately contact the school last attended by any such child to obtain relevant academic and other records.
+The enrolling school must immediately contact the school last attended by the child to obtain relevant academic and other records.
 20 U.S.C. § 6311(g)(1)(E)(iii). - Liaisons at the state and local education agencies ESSA requires designation of a state point of contact to coordinate with child welfare agencies.
 20 U.S.C. § 6311(g)(1)(E)(iv).
 LEAs must also designate a point of contact upon written request.
 20 U.S.C. § 6312(c)(5)(A). - Transportation LEAs must ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a cost-effective manner and in accordance with 42 U.S.C.
-675(4)(A) and ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the local educational agency will provide transportation to the school of origin if:

-- the local child welfare agency agrees to reimburse the local educational agency for the cost of such transportation; - the LEA agrees to pay for the cost of such transportation; or - the LEA and the local child welfare agency agree to share the cost of such transportation.
+675(4)(A).
+LEAs must also ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the local educational agency will provide transportation to the school of origin if: - the local child welfare agency agrees to reimburse the local educational agency for the cost of such transportation; - o the LEA agrees to pay for the cost of such transportation; or - o the LEA and the local child welfare agency agree to share the cost of such transportation.
 20 U.S.C. § 6312(c)(5)(B).

-4. School Placement
+4. School Placement - Texas Law